mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_on_prem_archive_1_3_security_bulletins.md

 ####  What should I do?

-To mitigate this vulnerability for Anthos GKE on-prem (GKE on-prem), [ upgrade your clusters ](/anthos/gke/docs/on-prem/archive/1.3/how-to/upgrading) to the following version or newer:
+To mitigate this vulnerability for GKE on-prem, [ upgrade your clusters ](/anthos/gke/docs/on-prem/archive/1.3/how-to/upgrading) to the following version or newer:

   * Anthos 1.3.2